 Once ingredients are gathered you will add your butter, sugar, milk and cocoa powder to a saucepan and bring to a boil for 1 minute.

 Remove from heat and stir in the peanut butter and vanilla until smooth.
 Add the oats and stir.
 Use a cookie scoop to drop heaps of the mixture onto wax paper or parchment paper.
 Let cool and try not to eat a dozen of these guys.

 Like I said – so easy and made in 10 minutes!

 Chocolate No Bake Cookies FAQ

 Can I make no bake cookies with old fashioned oats?
 You can – it just depends on how you prefer the no bake cookie texture.
 Quick cooking oats are smaller and absorb the liquid easier which makes the cookies more soft and chewy.
-If you use old fashioned oats, the cookies will be have more of an oat flavor.
+If you use old fashioned oats, the cookies will have a less chewy, oat-y texture.

 Do no bake cookies need to be refrigerated?
 No, they don’t.
 Just store at room temperature in an airtight container or Ziploc bag.
 You’re more than welcome to store them in the fridge, which will actually make them last longer, but it’s not required.

 How to harden no bake cookies that are too soft: Are your no bakes too soft?
 Try putting them in the fridge or freezer to see if the cold helps them set.
 This usually does the trick!

 I admit growing up I wasn’t the biggest fan of No Bake Cookies, but that’s mostly because I really only liked the cookies with M&Ms, Sprinkles or frosting on top, but I love these now.
 It’s especially nice to have on hand in the summer months when you want a nice, homemade treat that doesn’t require turning on the oven. 😉